 For the full list of course options see Schedule A to the Regulations for the Bachelor of Criminal Justice.

 The CertCJ is a good pathway into the full Bachelor of Criminal Justice degree.
-Your courses may be credited towards the bachelor's degree, as long as you have not already graduated with the CertCJ.

 Graduates will be equipped with a unique qualification that will prepare them for a career in the criminal justice fields, in particular roles within the Police, Ministry of Justice and Department of Corrections.
 The certificate is also relevant for work in other areas of government including prisons, probation and parole; criminal justice policy, forensics, public and private investigation and security; and social work.

 Find out more about what you can do with a degree from UC.

 For the full certificate requirements see the Regulations for the Certificate in Criminal Justice.

 For assistance with planning your programme of study contact the Liaison Office (new students) or visit the Liaison Office’s course planning page (new students), or a School of Law Student Advisor (advancing students).